duarte3333/Push_Swap/README.md

 # Creating a sorting algorithm

-I managed to get an average of 595 moves for 100 random numbers and an average of 4806 for 500 random numbers.

 ## The problem

 This project is an intriguing case study that explores sorting algorithms and their performance.
 The objective is straightforward: given a sequence of random numbers arranged in a stack data structure (stack A), use an empty auxiliary stack (stack B) and a specific set of stack operations to sort them.
 The operations allowed for this task are described as follows: